CIDeR-ML/ReconNN/README.md

 ### GNN

-Open the `GNN.ipynb`, follow the steps there.
+Open `GNN.ipynb`, follow the steps there.

 ### CNN

-Open the `CNN.ipynb`, follow the steps there.
+Open `CNN.ipynb`, follow the steps there.

 ### Sparse CNN

-Open the `SparseCNN.ipynb`, follow the steps there.
+Open `SparseCNN.ipynb`, follow the steps there.

+### Cycle training

+Open `GNN-cycle.ipynb`, follow the steps there.